 - Fifth graders will be attending a short instrument demonstration concert in September where they will get to see and hear all of the different instruments.
 Students will come home with an Instrumental Music Handbook describing the registration process.
 ALL students must return the registration form (the last page of the Instrumental Music Handbook) by the date specified.
 They will then be scheduled for a 10 minute instrument interview to try out their instruments which will be scheduled toward the end of September.

-Students at Cedar Ridge receive classroom music with a music specialist once every 4 days for 45 minutes.
+Students at Cedar Ridge receive classroom music with a music specialist.
+The music specialist meets with all the students on a 21 day rotation for 45 minute music lessons.
 Music is an integral part of a comprehensive education.
 We believe that music integrates understanding from multiple disciplines and leads to an improved self-concept, broader cultural awareness, and a development of life-long skills.
 We look forward to working with you and your child(ren).